zzonyo/trust-docs-test/source/index.html.md

 | bad-request | not json string             | The request is not JSON format         |
 | bad-request | request timeout             | The request is time out                |

-# Websocket Asset and Order (to be obsolete on Feb 28)
+# Websocket Account and Order (obsoleted)

-<aside class="warning">Asset and Order Websocket v1 will be obsolete on Feb 28, 2021, please migrate to v2 if you are still using v1.</aside>
+<aside class="warning">Account and Order Websocket v1 will be shutdown at any time after Feb 28, 2021, please migrate to v2 if you are still using v1.</aside>

-# Websocket Asset and Order (v2)
+# Websocket Account and Order (v2)

 ## Introduction